kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 ## Running the tests

-Use `make test` to build and run all tests.
-By default, the tests will run in paralell on 10 jobs.
-We use `ctest` as the main utility to generate the test list and run.
-It is also possible to change the number of parallel jobs by running `make test TEST_JOBS=<desired number of jobs to run in parallel>`.
+Our primary tool for generating the test list and executing it is `ctest`.
+Use the command `make test` to build and run all tests.
+By default, the tests will run concurrently on 10 jobs, but it is also possible to change the number of parallel jobs by running `make test TEST_JOBS=<desired number of jobs to run in parallel>`.

 ### Running a specific group or test case